-Note: This blogpost was developed in collaboration with my project team, Priscilla Liu and Sophia Ángeles.
+Note: This blogpost was developed in collaboration with my project team, Dr. Lu (Priscilla) Liu and Sophia Ángeles.
 Thanks to all the families who are participating in our project.
-Thanks to the Spencer Foundation for supporting our work.
+Thanks to the Spencer Foundation, the Social Science Research Council, and UCLA’s Bedari Kindness Institute for supporting our work.

 The COVID-19 pandemic, with all the suffering and challenges it has brought, offers us all a tremendous opportunity to see our social worlds and to re-imagine them.
 In this blog we suggest a few lessons that we have learned from our research exploring the impact of the pandemic on the lives and learning experiences in a diverse set of 33 U.S. households, and offer suggestions for schools.

 - Social processes and practices can change very quickly, and do, when circumstances force them.
 The rapidity with which we collectively moved our lives (and schooling) online and rearranged our social lives is really quite astounding.
 For sure, it wasn’t without upheaval, dissension, discord, and uneven-ness – partly because of the mixed messages we got from our leadership.
 And the changes may be more in form than in substance.
 But we did make certain kinds of changes very fast – changes that might have seemed impossible a year ago.

 - Existing social inequities are illuminated and magnified.
 The pandemic has made more visible long-standing disparities in health, well-being, economic stability, and education.
 The rapid changes are enacted in unequal ways and their effects may further exacerbate those inequities.

 - New possibilities emerge, if we are able to see them.
 This is where we find hope.
 We are trying to focus our attention here, as we draw lessons from the families in our project, for reimagining schools.